zhaonancy/csc302-oauth/server/README.md

 2. Install server dependencies in the root directory `server` with `npm install`
 3. Run the OAuth server app in the root directory `server` with `npm start`
     - This starts the server app on port 3000
-    - To run in development mode, use `npm dev`.
+    - To run in development mode, use `npm run dev`.
 This will automatically restart the server every time the code changes.

 ### Node Dependencies